mseminatore/as09/README.md

 Mnemonic | Description
 -------- | -----------
+ASLD | equivalent to ASLB followed by ROLA
+ASRD | equivalent to ASRA followed by RORB
 BNZ | equivalent to BNE
 BZ | equivalent to BEQ
 CLRC | Clear carry flag, equivalent to ANDCC #$FE
+CLRD | equivalent to CLRA followed by CLRB
 CLRZ | Clear zero flag, equivalent to ANDCC #$FC
 FCZ string | Declares a null terminated string
 INCLUDE string | Includes file in assembly